rubenspgcavalcante/angular-amd-styleguide/README.md

 function MyAnotherController ( myService, anotherService) { ... }
 ```

-They always must have the artifact type of artifact in appended in the name like, for instance, *HomeController*,
+They always must have the element type of element in appended in the name like, for instance, *HomeController*,
 *LoginService* or *UserFactory*.

 ### Using the $inject property

-The AngularJS comes with a dependence injector, to load all dependencies of the declared artifact.
+The AngularJS comes with a dependence injector, to load all dependencies of the declared element.
 You probably already have seen if you pass as arguments to the constructor, it will load up before
-the provider factory create the instance of the artifact, like:
+the provider factory create the instance of the element, like:

 ```javascript
 //...